edithfbb/77DiamondsTest/README.md

 ## Report

 Execute `npm run test ` - will execute already saving data for the report.

-Execute `npm run allure:generate` - will generate the results folder Execute `npm run allure:open` - will start a server and open a web page with the results To clean old test files results, execute `npm run allure:clear`
+Execute `npm run allure:generate` - will generate the results folder.

+Execute `npm run allure:open` - will start a server and open a web page with the results.

+To clean old test files results, execute `npm run allure:clear`.